 Miniature Train Rides – Auckland’s Secret Railway

 The Waipuna Miniature Railway is located at Peterson Reserve, off Peterson Road, off Waipuna Road, Mt Wellington (alongside the beautiful Panmure Basin) and is open for public train rides every Sunday afternoon from 1.00 – 4.00pm (weather permitting).
 The only exception being the 2 weekends over Christmas and New Year when trains do not operate.
+Please note that if the weather is inclement at 1pm, the volunteers on duty will make a decision re train running then (or shortly thereafter); if they decide the weather is doubtful, that will mean there will be no running, even should the weather improve later in the day.

 The railway is operated on a voluntary basis by the members and volunteers of ASME.
 On a normal Sunday a club locomotive pulls a train made up of two or three passenger carriages around the extensively landscaped and interesting track.
 Often a second club locomotive and sometimes member’s live steam locomotives, haul additional carriages around the track, adding variety.
+Please read the Safety Information on this page below.

 The journey starts and finishes at the station building “Waipuna Junction” and during the ride the train travels the cleverly designed track that gives the illusion of going on a long journey.
 Along the way the train will pass through tunnels and cross bridges and negotiate an elevated trestle section.
 Something to look out for is the large boat pond operated by the Scale Marine Modellers Club.